TanStack/table/docs/src/pages/docs/api/useSortBy.md

   - Enables sorting detection functionality, but does not automatically perform row sorting.
 Turn this on if you wish to implement your own sorting outside of the table (eg. server-side or manual row grouping/nesting)
 - `disableSortBy: Bool`
   - Disables sorting for every column in the entire table.
+- `disableSubRowSortBy: Bool`
+  - Disables sorting on sub rows.
+Especially helpful for tables with a high M\*N for rows and subrows.
 - `defaultCanSort: Bool`
   - Optional
   - Defaults to `false`